-Choosing an optic for 3-gun competition has its own set parameters that should be considered.
-Rifles in 3-gun competition will likely get bumped and banged around, so they must be able to hold zero through a reasonable amount of abuse.
+Choosing an optic for 3-Gun competition has its own set of considerations in regard to optics.
+Rifles in 3-Gun competition will definitely get bumped and banged around.
+They need to be able to hold zero through some serious abuse.

-They should be lightweight to help the shooter maneuver the rifle around obstacles and barriers.
-Rifle engagements can range anywhere from a few meters, up to a couple hundred meters, so when magnification is allowed it is advisable to have variable zoom with minimum magnification as close to 1x as possible.
+Rifle optics should be lightweight to help the shooter maneuver around obstacles and barriers.
+Rifle engagements can range from a few meters up to a couple hundred meters.
+When magnification is allowed, it is advisable to have variable zoom with minimum magnification as close to 1x as possible.

-The shooter will also want the optic to have a slim profile to help improve awareness down range, which will assist in quickly transitioning between targets.
+The shooter will also want an optic with a slim profile to help improve awareness down range.
+This will help the shooter to quickly transition between targets.

 Red Dot VS Scope for 3 Gun

-Red dots, holographic sights, and 1x prism scopes are all that is allowed for factory division, so if that is where you prefer to compete then you will need to use one of these.
+Red dots, holographic sights, and 1x prism scopes are the only optics allowed in the factory division.
+If this is where you want to compete, you will need to use one of these.

-There are a lot of fantastic option to choose from that will help you improve your speed and accuracy, but if you are moving into the practical or open categories you will likely find yourself at a disadvantage without a magnified optic.
+There are a lot of fantastic options to help you improve your speed and accuracy.
+If you are moving into the practical or open categories, you may find yourself at a disadvantage without a magnified optic.

-Quality magnified optics will absolutely help a shooter hit farther targets, but a poor scope can be a hinderance.
-If a scope has poor eye relief, too much minimum magnification, too narrow a field of view, or a power ring that is difficult to operate, the scope could slow the shooter down during competition.
+Quality magnified optics will help you hit farther targets, but a substandard scope can be a hindrance.
+If a scope has poor eye relief, too much magnification, a limited field of view, or a power ring that is difficult to operate, the scope could slow down your course speeds.

-Cheap lenses found in some budget scopes will also distort the shooter’s view through the scope and create a fish-eye effect that is likely to provide unnecessary challenge.
+The cheap lenses found in some budget scopes can distort the shooter’s view, creating a fish-eye effect that can be challenging to overcome.

-Of course, there is the option of having both a red dot and a magnified scope when shooting in the open division.
-In open, it is not uncommon to see a scope mounted as the primary optic with an offset red dot mounted as a secondary optic for close range targets.
+In the open division, shooters have the option of having both a red dot and a magnified scope.
+It is not uncommon to see a scope used as the primary optic, and an offset red dot mounted as a secondary optic for close range targets.

 Best 3 Gun Scope on the Market Review

-While there are hundreds of great optics that can help you to improve your scores in 3-gun competitions, the sheer volume of options can make it difficult to figure out where to start.
+There are hundreds of great optics that can help you to improve your 3-Gun scores.
+However, the sheer volume of options can make it difficult to figure out where to start.

-Below are some of our favorites for a variety of different preferences and budgets to help you get started.
+Below are some of our favorites to help you get started.

 1 Aimpoint Patrol Rifle Optic (PRO) - Best Red Dot for 3-Gun

-If you are looking to compete in the factory division, this is the red dot to use.
-Aimpoint is a brand with military grade pedigree, and most shooters will agree that they produce some of the best red dot sights available.
+If you want to compete in the factory division, this is the red dot to use.
+Aimpoint is a brand with a military-grade pedigree, and most shooters agree that they produce some of the best red dot sights available.

-You will find that this sight gives you an excellent field of view with very little obstruction from the body of the sight, and the lenses of the sight give no noticeable distortion which makes shooting with both eyes open easy and natural.
+This sight provides an excellent field of view with very little obstruction from the body of the sight.
+The lenses give no noticeable distortion, which makes shooting with both eyes open easy and natural.

 The dot on the sight is perfectly crisp and presents as a two MOA aiming point.

-This sight comes with a riser so the iron sights on your AR will co-witness, though it is unlikely you will ever need to use them due to the extreme durability of this sight and the obscenely long battery life.
+This sight comes with a riser, so the iron sights on your AR will co-witness.
+However, it is unlikely you’ll ever need to use them due to the sight’s extreme durability and obscenely long battery life.

-Aimpoint advertises a battery life of over three years of continuous use which is great because having your optic’s batteries die during a match can be one of the most disappointing feelings ever.
+Aimpoint advertises a battery life of over three years, even with continuous use.
+This is a handy feature because having your optic’s batteries die during a match can be incredibly discouraging.

-If you are looking to save some money on your optic, but also want something that is going to give you an advantage, Holosun may be the company for you.
+If you want to save some money on your optic, but aren’t willing to compromise on quality, Holosun could be the company for you.

-This prism scope will allow you to compete in the factory division as it is 1x magnification, but it has some features that might make it competitive with more expensive optics.
+This micro red dot will allow you to compete in the factory division.
+Although this sight provides simple 1x magnification, it has some features that make it competitive with more expensive optics.

-As a prism sight, the reticle is etched into the glass rather than projected, and that makes it possible to create more complicated reticles.
+As a prism sight, the reticle is etched into the glass rather than projected.
+This makes it possible to create more complicated reticles.
 While it could be easy to go overboard, this reticle provides the shooter with more options than a simple red dot without being over-complicated.

-The reticle on the optic is a 65 MOA circle with a 2 MOA red dot in the middle.
-This helps the shooter acquire and engage close targets more quickly while remaining precise out to further ranges.
+This Holosun red dot has a 65 MOA circle reticle with a 2 MOA red dot center dot.
+This design helps the shooter acquire and engage close targets quickly without compromising precision at further ranges.

-This sight also features battery life measured in years, rather than hours, has a slim profile, and comes with a riser appropriate to co-witness with back up iron sights.
+The Holosun red dot has a battery life measured in years, rather than hours.
+It has a slim profile and comes with a riser appropriate to co-witness with iron sights.

-The durability of this relatively new brand has not yet been fully proven, but many users report excellent performance from many Holosun products.
+Because Holosun is a relatively new brand, its durability has yet to be fully proven.
+However, many users report excellent performance from the company’s products.

-3 Primary Arms Classic – Best Budget 3-Gun Scope
+3 Bushnell AR Optics 1-4x24 Drop Zone – Best Budget 3-Gun Scope

-For those who are either on a budget, or those who are just not sure they want to invest a great deal into 3-gun competition equipment this scope will help get you into the game.
+For 3-Gunners on a budget, this Bushnell AR scope will help get you into the game.

-Primary Arms is known for making high end, consumer grade optics at reasonable prices.
-They have lens quality that is better than their prices typically suggest, and their adjustments track well and accurately.
+Bushnell is well-known for making quality optics at reasonable prices.
+They have lens quality far better than their prices suggest.

-This scope is a great 1-4x magnification scope that will help you to compete with others in the practical division without breaking the bank.
+This version of the Bushnell Drop Zone is a great 1-4x magnification scope that will help you compete in the practical division without breaking the bank.

 4 Vortex Strike Eagle – Best 1-6x 3-Gun Scope

-Vortex is a very popular brand name in the competition circles as they make some of the best consumer grade products available.
-The Strike Eagle is one of the most popular tactical/practical scopes available due to its balance between performance and price.
+Vortex is a popular brand in competition circles as they make some of the best consumer grade products available.
+The Strike Eagle is one of the most popular tactical/practical scopes in 3-Gun due to its balance of performance and price.

-The scope as a true 1x magnification on its lowest setting, and the power ring easily rotates to assist the shooter in making quick adjustments; this is made even easier with the available throw lever.
+The Strike Eagle has a true 1x magnification on its lowest setting.
+The power ring easily rotates to assist in quick adjustments.
+There is even a convenient throw lever for even faster magnification adjustment.

-The reticle on this 1-6x scope is simple, yet provides bullet drop compensation information for 5.56/.223 caliber shooters and it is illuminated for use in less than perfect lighting conditions.
+The reticle on this 1-6x scope is relatively simple.
+However, it does provide bullet drop compensation information for 5.56/.223 caliber loads.
+The reticle is also illuminated for better visibility in less-than-perfect lighting conditions.

 5 Swarovski Z8i – Best 1-8x 3-Gun Scope

-The price tag on this scope is not for the faint of heart, but if you are truly looking to take your rifle optic to the next level in 3-gun competition this is the scope you want.
+The price tag on the Swarovski Z8i is not for the faint of heart.
+However, if you truly want to take your rifle optic to the next level, this is the scope you want.

-The lenses on this 1-8x scope are absolutely perfect and provide a super clear image with zero distortion, even at the edges of the lenses where even great scopes tend to have a fish-eye effect.
+The lenses on this 1-8x scope are absolutely perfect.
+They provide a super clear image with zero distortion, even at the edges, which is where even great scopes tend to have a fish-eye effect.

 The power ring moves like silk, giving you maximum control when transitioning between ranged targets.

-The reticle is designed with the competitor in mind.
-There is an illuminated circle around the intersection of a duplex reticle; this is helpful as it creates a simple aiming point with a larger reference for quickly engaging near targets.
+The Z8i’s reticle is designed with the competitor in mind.
+It features an illuminated circle around the intersection of a duplex reticle.
+This design provides a simple, easy-to-use aiming point with a larger reference for close-quarters targets.

-As you would expect at this price point, the scope is waterproof, fog proof, and shock proof.
+As you would expect at this price point, the Z8i is waterproof, fogproof, and shockproof.

 6 Vortex Venom – Best Backup Red Dot Sight for 3-Gun

-If you want to compete in open class, you are going to find that having a back up red dot sight offset from your LPVO is going to be necessary to keep up with your competitors.
+If you want to compete in open class, you should consider a back-up red dot sight offset from your LPVO.

-These types of sights work well with an offset mount that will allow you to switch to your red dot sight for close range targets by simply tilting the rifle in your hands.
+These types of sights work well with an offset mount, allowing you to switch to your red dot sight for close range targets by simply tilting the rifle.

-The Vortex Venom is small, lightweight, and has a very thin yet sturdy outside frame that will take up as little of your field of view as possible.
+The Vortex Venom is small and lightweight.
+It also has a very thin yet sturdy outside frame that won’t take up much space in your field of view.

-The sight features a precise 3 MOA red dot, with the option of a larger 6 MOA dot if you prefer, which will allow you to accurately place rounds on target at close range without touching your scope.
+The sight features a precise 3 MOA red dot, which will allow you to accurately place rounds on target at close range without touching your scope.

-An auto brightness feature will help keep the dot at an appropriate intensity when moving from bright to dark areas as you traverse the course of fire.
+An auto brightness feature helps keep the dot at an appropriate intensity as you move from bright to dark areas traversing the course.

 7 Burris Fastfire 3 – Best Shotgun 3-Gun Optic

-There are many competitors, even in open division, that feel either a traditional front sight or a fiber optic front sight on a shotgun is adequate because shotgun engagements are typically not very far targets.
+There are many competitors, even in open division, that consider a traditional front sight or a fiber optic front sight to be plenty adequate for a shotgun.

-There are those of us though that prefer every advantage available to us, and any time we only need to line up one aiming point with the target instead of a front and rear aiming reference, you are going to be able to get on target quicker.
+However, there are those of us that prefer every advantage available to us.
+Any time we can use one aiming point on a target instead of a front and rear aiming reference, it will help use get on target quicker.

-The sight gives the option of a 3 or 8 MOA dot and is shock proof, so you won’t have to worry about the heavier recoil of a 12 gauge destroying the sight.
+The sight comes with either a 3 or 8 MOA dot.
+It is shockproof, so you won’t have to worry about the heavier recoil of a 12 gauge destroying the sight.

 8 Trijicon RMR – Best Pistol Optic for 3-Gun

-The RMR was one of the first pistol optics to become available on the market and is so widely recognized that many shooters will refer to all pistol red dots as RMRs.
+The Trijicon RMR was one of the first pistol optics to hit the market.
+It is so widely recognized that many shooters refer to all pistol red dots as RMRs.

-What makes this sight one of the that best money can buy is the track record and the warranty.
-Trijicon backs this product up for life from any kind of abuse you can hurl at it, so you can be confident that your light will be on every time you draw down on your target.
+What makes this sight one of the best that money can buy is its track record and warranty.
+Trijicon backs this product with a lifetime warranty that covers any kind of abuse you can hurl at it.
+This means you can be confident your light will be on every time you draw down on a target.

-The optic features a crisp 3.25 MOA dot that is easy to acquire quickly and is plenty precise for man-sized targets, and has an optional auto-brightness to help manage the intensity of your reticle in changing light conditions.
+The RMR features a crisp 3.25 MOA dot that is fast and easy to acquire and is plenty precise for man-sized targets.
+It also has optional auto-brightness to help manage the intensity of your reticle in changing light conditions.

-Regardless of your preferred division, there is always the best 3 gun scope that can help you to improve your speed and accuracy, but keep in mind that no amount of equipment can replace training and practice.
+Regardless of your preferred division, the best 3 gun scope can help you improve your speed and accuracy.
+However, always keep in mind that not even the fanciest or most expensive equipment can replace training and practice.